nikopetr/Statistical-Simulations-and-Data-Analysis-Project/README.md

 - Basic Probability and Statistics concepts

 ### Technical-Report and Code Availability
-The implementation and code in R of the project is located in the project.html and project.rmd files The extended technical report and analysis of the work is not included (contact me in case you are interested in them)
+- The implementation and code in R of the project is located in the solutions.html and solutions.rmd files
+- The extended technical report and analysis of the work is not included (contact me in case you are interested in them)